Misused or Misunderstood? The History of the Body Mass Index

 Controversies

 A point of contention for many people is the fact that it completely ignores a person’s body fat percentage, which is arguably a more important health indicator (1).
-After all, many pro athletes fall under the obese category in the BMI chart, many ‘normal’ people are in fact unhealthy and many overweight people healthy.
+After all, many pro athletes fall under the obese category in the BMI chart; many ‘normal’ people are in fact unhealthy, and many overweight people are healthy.

 Does this man look obese?